MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 export default DisplayWeather
 ```

-This defines a simle component.
-This component is defiend as function.
+This defines a simple component.
+This component is defined as a function.
 Component function based component must return JSX and should take a single parameter named props.

 ```JSX
 import React from 'react'